peace-of-code/peace-of-code.github.io/page1.md

 Naming.
 ---
-NeverMixCamelCase with readable Linux/posix like lower_case_underscore_naming.
+Never mix `CamelCase` with readable Linux/posix like `lower_case_underscore_naming`.

 comas, spaces and punctuation
 ---
-spaces after comas (like in written English prose) and never inside ()
+Use spaces after comas (like in written English prose) and never after "(" or before ")".
 ~~~
 function_calls(parameter1, parameter2); // spaces always after "," and nowhere else
 ~~~
-spaces after control statements (special case)
+Always use spaces between control statements and following "(".
+In better organized languages (Swift/Rust) the parentheses around condition are removed.
 ~~~
-if (condition) { ... } // spaces after "if", "do", "while", "for", "switch" and never after "(" before ")"
+if (condition) { ... } // also after "do", "while", "for", "switch"
 ~~~
-spaces and "*" pointers two cases:
+spaces and "*" pointers two distinct cases:
 ~~~
 // special consideration for types and output parameters:
 // "const char*" is treated as pointer type thus "*" follows char without space